Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Experimental results and discussion

-Precision is the ratio of positive observations which are predicted correctly to the all observations which are predicted positive.
-This metrics represents how many plume cloud pixels actually exist among all the pixels which are labelled as plume cloud.
-Therefore, Low rate of FP can achieve a high precision.
-This validation metrics is obtained as follows,
+Precision is the ratio of positive observations which are predicted correctly to all observations which are predicted as positive.
+This metric represents how many PC pixels exist among all the pixels labelled as PC.
+Therefore, a low rate of FP can achieve high precision.
+This validation metric is obtained as follows,